 Fischer Technical Services is a small engineering firm that has been providing cost effective plant maintenance and electrical & instrumentation consulting since 1979.
-If your company has reliability issues, technicians that need to improve their troubleshooting skills or inexperienced engineers, give us a call to discuss how Fischer Technical Services can help.
+If your company has reliability issues, technicians that need to improve their troubleshooting skills or inexperienced engineers, give us a no-obligation call to discuss how Fischer Technical Services can help.
 We have an engineer who lives "where the rubber meets the road."

 - Electrical & Instrumentation Manager, Vibration Analyst, Reliability Engineer, Water and Wastewater Treatment Supervisor and Maintenance Manager for the country’s largest activated carbon manufacturer.